-- Teaching picture 48-1 from Bible Picture Book (resource kit #1248). - A clear glass pitcher with yellow tinted water. - Empty containers in various sizes and shapes.
+- Teaching picture 48-1. - Clear glass pitcher with golden-tinted water. - Empty containers in various sizes and shapes.

 A man named Elisha was a prophet of God.
 We have learned that a prophet is a holy man chosen by God to teach the people and give God's messages about the future.
-Elisha told God's people to turn away from idols and to worship only the One true God.
+Elisha told God's people to turn away from idols and to worship only the one true God.
 God helped Elisha care for the people in Israel that still worshiped Him.

 One day a young widow came to Elisha with tears in her eyes.
 Her husband had worshiped only God.
-He was studying to be a prophet of the One true God, but now he was dead.
+He was studying to be a prophet of the one true God, but now he was dead.

-"Oh Elisha, please help me," she cried.
+"Oh, Elisha, please help me," she cried.
 "My husband is dead, and I have no money to pay my bills.
 One man said he will take away my two sons to be slaves if I don't pay him!"